oguzhanakca/pp2-guess-the-word/README.md

 1. In the GitHub repository navigate to the Settings tab
 2. On the left hand menu select Pages
-3. For the source select Branch: master
+3. For the source select Branch: main
-4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://4n4ru.github.io/CI_MS1_BodelschwingherHof/"
+4. After the webpage refreshes automaticaly you will se a ribbon on the top saying: "Your site is published at https://oguzhanakca.github.io/pp2-guess-the-word/"

 You can for fork the repository by following these steps: